 Clearly the vaccine manufacturers are not confident that their vaccines are safe for pregnant women.

 Second.
-It is not even clear that taking the risk and vaccinating during pregnancy will result in any protection at all to the child.
+It is not clear that taking the risk and vaccinating during pregnancy will result in any protection at all to the child.
 In a study that looked at antibody levels in infants from mothers who were vaccinated with the Tdap during pregnancy, they found levels of 68.8 EU/mL (at birth) .
 Two months later, titers were down to 20.6 EU/ml.
-The question then is what level of antibodies that was protective against pertussis found that the average antibody level of children who developed severe pertussis was 79 (i.e., levels below 79 were not protective at all).
-The levels that were protective were 246!
+The question then is what level of antibodies are protective?
+A study that examined this question found that the average antibody level of children who developed severe pertussis was 79 EU/ml (i.e., levels below 79 were not protective at all).
+The levels necessary to achieve full protection were 246!
 At levels of 156, children developed mild pertussis only .
-In other words, a level of 68.8, the average child would likely develop severe pertussis, implying that the Tdap vaccine is useless to prevent pertussis in infants.
+In other words, at a level of 68.8, the average child would likely develop severe pertussis, implying that the Tdap vaccine is useless to prevent pertussis in infants.

 Third.
 A baboon study showed that when the mother was vaccinated with DTaP (not Tdap) the babies were protected from a challenge with pertussis.
 It is important to understand two things: (1) DTaP is not allowed to be administered to pregnant humans per the FDA due to safety concerns.
 Therefore, this study is not relevant.
-At best it was a gross oversight and at worst it was deliberate manipulation (using something much stronger than what is allowed to be used in humans and then take those results and apply it to humans).
+At best it was a gross oversight and at worst it was deliberate manipulation (using something much stronger in baboons than what is allowed to be used in humans and then take those results and apply it to humans).
 (2) It is also worthwhile to note that while the DTaP protected children from symptoms of pertussis, it did not prevent infection with the organism.
 One study looked at the consequences of getting infected with b. pertussis without developing symptoms (i.e., what happens when you vaccinate for b. pertussis and encounter it).
 In that study they showed that such people had a significant increased risk of developing neurological disease .
 Having said that, the real risk of death in babies is with the symptoms of pertussis and not the actual bacteria itself.

 In summary, there are no human safety studies done to determine whether the Tdap is safe during pregnancy.
-In the only studies we have found measuring anitbodies, the maternal transfer of antibodies doesn’t appear to offer the infant any protection at all against severe pertussis symptoms.
+In the only studies we have found measuring antibodies, the maternal transfer of antibodies doesn’t appear to offer the infant any protection at all against severe pertussis symptoms.
 The baboon study showing protection did not use the same vaccine and is therefore, irrelevant.
 In short, there doesn’t seem to be a clear benefit from having the Tdap and there may be unknown, long-term risks due to lack of controlled safety studies.
 If you do decide to get the Tdap, please make sure they order you Boostrix.